 The Copan we see today is the product of the apogee era (under the rule of 18 Rabbit).
 Today, I want to show some of the highlights of the Athens of the Mayan World.

 The Great Plaza

 This is where the stelae (stone slabs carved in relief) are located.
-Most of them are portraits of 18 Rabbit (how modest he was).
-The back sides of the stelae are covered in glyphs (written language).
+Most of them are portraits of 18 Rabbit (how modest was he).
+The backsides of the stelae are covered in glyphs (written language).
 There are also covered with small pyramids (mounds) and carved altars.
 This is the place to take a good look at the supreme skills of Mayan sculptors.

 The Ball Court

-This is the second largest ball court found in Central America.
+This is the second-largest ball court found in Central America.
 I like this particular court because the annotation rules were different from what I have seen in other Mayan sites.
 In places like Chichen Itza, a point was obtained by passing the ball thru a ring in the wall.
-In Copan, there are three macaw heads at each side of the court.
+In Copan, there are three macaw heads on each side of the court.
 A point was obtained by touching one of the heads with the ball.

-It is made up of 63 steps and two thousand glyphs telling the story of the royal house of Copan.
+The hieroglyphic staircase is made up of 63 steps and two thousand glyphs telling the story of the royal house of Copan.
 The stairway is the site of the longest known text of ancient Mayan civilization.
-When experts started to study Copan, many of the pieces of the staircase were in the floor or destroyed.
-Early restorations placed pieces in the incorrect places.
+When experts started to study Copan, many of the pieces of the staircase were on the floor or destroyed.
+Early restorations placed pieces in incorrect places.
 The text hasn’t been read yet.